MicrosoftDocs/entra-docs/docs/id-protection/overview-identity-protection.md

 ### Manual remediation

-When user remediation isn't enabled, an administrator must manually review them in the reports in the portal, through the API, or in Microsoft 365 Defender.
+When user remediation isn't enabled, an administrator must manually review them in the reports in the portal, through the API, or in Microsoft Defender XDR.
 Administrators can perform manual actions to dismiss, confirm safe, or confirm compromise on the risks.

 ## Making use of the data